openmainframeproject/project-template/README.md

 ## Reporting Issues
 To report a problem, you can open an [issue](https://github.com/openmainframeproject/PROJECT NAME/issues) in repository against a specific workflow.
-If the issue is senstive in nature or a security related issue, please do not report in the issue tracker but instead email PROJECT NAME-private@lists.openmainframeproject.org.
+If the issue is sensitive in nature or a security related issue, please do not report in the issue tracker but instead email PROJECT NAME-private@lists.openmainframeproject.org.